 4. The UE stores the CLTM candidate configurations and transmits an RRCReconfigurationComplete message to the gNB.
 The UE starts evaluating the execution conditions based on the provided configuration.

 5/6.
+Early DL and UL synchronization to some LTM candidate cell(s) may be performed.
+The source gNB may activate or deactivate the TCI states of the candidate LTM cells.
 The source gNB can trigger early synchronization (for example, based on the L1 or L3 measurement reports from the UE, if configured) to the UE and steps 4a/4b from figure 9.2.3.5.2-1 are applicable here as well.
 In addition, the source gNB can provide the TA value for each of the candidate cells the UE has performed UL synchronization with.
+Depending on network configuration, the UE may perform early UL synchronization with CLTM candidate cell(s), by using UE-based TA measurement, if configured.

-7. The CLTM execution condition is satisfied at the UE and on the satisfied candidate LTM cell, the UE performs the CLTM switch by applying the configuration of the satisfied LTM candidate cell.
+7. The CLTM execution condition is satisfied at the UE and on (at least) one satisfied candidate LTM cell, the UE performs the CLTM execution by applying the configuration of the satisfied LTM candidate cell.
 If the UE has valid TA as part of the UL early synchronization from step 6, the UE skips RACH.
-Otherwise, RACH is performed as part of the CLTM switch.
+Otherwise, RACH is performed as part of the CLTM execution.

-8. The UE completes the CLTM cell switch procedure by sending RRCReconfigurationComplete message to the switched LTM cell as in step 8 from intra-gNB LTM from figure 9.2.3.5.2-1.
+8. The UE completes the CLTM cell switch procedure by sending RRCReconfigurationComplete message to the switched LTM cell.
+For RACH-based CLTM, the UE considers that CLTM cell switch execution is successfully completed when the random access procedure is successfully completed.
+For RACH-less CLTM, the UE considers that CLTM cell switch execution is successfully completed when the UE determines that the network has successfully received its first UL data.
 The UE does not release any valid TA value(s) of LTM candidate cells with CLTM configuration.

 The steps 5-8 can be performed multiple times for subsequent CLTM cell switch executions using the CLTM candidate configuration(s) provided in step 2.